jmdaemon/bytesize/README.md

 - Generate new releases
     - Automatic GitHub action that creates releases
     - Create release more manually with git hooks & bash aliases
+- Accept double inputs such as "0.005 KB"
+    - The `num_regex` has to be adjusted to accomodate this.